Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Introduction

 where $\text{Core}_{G}(H) = \bigcap_{g \in G} gHg^{-1}$ and $|\mathcal{H}| \leq \log |G|$.\footnote{The fact that we can require any witnessing collection of subgroups $\mathcal{H}$ to satisfy $|\mathcal{H}| \leq \log |G|$ was carefully analyzed by \cite{DasThakkarMPD}.} \end{proposition}

 In this paper, we investigate the computational complexity of computing $\mu(G)$.
 Precisely, we will consider the decision variant, \algprobm{Min-Per-Deg}, which takes as input a finite group $G$ and $k \in \mathbb{N}$, and asks if $\mu(G) \leq k$.
+We will also consider the search variant of \algprobm{Min-Per-Deg}, for which we will construct an explicit embedding $\varphi : G \to \Sym(\mu(G))$.
 Key motivation for this comes from the setting of permutation group algorithms.
-Given a group $G$ and $N \trianglelefteq G$, it is often natural to deal with some quotient $G/N$ (see e.g., \cite{CH03}).
-The goal is then to extend a solution for $G/N$ to $G$.
+Given a group $G \leq \text{Sym}(n)$, there is a natural divide-and-conquer strategy where we decompose $G$ in terms of a normal subgroup $N \trianglelefteq G$ and the corresponding quotient $G/N$.
+We then seek to solve the algorithmic problem on $N$ and $G/N$, before recombining the solutions on the subproblems to a solution for $G$.
 The techniques involved when reasoning about quotients of two permutation groups are considerably more involved than when dealing with a single permutation group \cite{KantorLuksQuotients}.
 Thus, if $G/N$ has a \textit{small} faithful permutation representation that can be efficiently constructed, then we can take advantage of the extensive suite of permutation group algorithms (e.g., \cite{CH03, SeressBook, BabaiLuksSeress, LuksReduction}).
 This approach is not always possible, as there exist quotients with exponentially large degree.
 Let $D_{8}$ be the dihedral group of order $8$.
 Neumann observed that $D_{8}^{\ell}$ admits a faithful permutation representation on $4\ell$ points, but admits a quotient $Q$ that is an extraspecial $2$-group with $\mu(Q) \geq 2^{\ell+1}$ \cite{neumann1985}.
 For a survey of algorithms to deal with quotient groups, we refer to \cite{KantorLuksQuotients, WilsonDirectProductsArxiv, LuksMiyazaki, SeressBook}.

 The parameter $\mu(G)$ has received considerable attention, primarily from a mathematical perspective.
 Johnson showed that the Cayley representation of $G$ (that is, the representation of $G$ induced by the left-regular action of $G$ on itself) is minimal ($\mu(G) = |G|$) if and only if $G$ is cyclic of prime power order, a generalized quaternion $2$-group, or the Klein group of order $4$ \cite{JohnsonMPD}.
 Povzner \cite{Povzner} and Johnson \cite{JohnsonMPD} independently showed that for an abelian group $G$, $\mu(G)$ is the sum of the prime powers that occur in the direct product decomposition of $G$ into indecomposable factors.
 For a general survey, we refer to \cite{wright1974,neumann1985,easdownPraeger1988,Holt1997,babai1993,kovacs2000,elias2010,HoltWalton2002,Saunders2011} and the references therein.